 Cadbury partners with Irish Rugby Football Union The much-loved Cadbury Boost was today unveiled as the official chocolate bar of the IRFU at the launch of the new partnership between Cadbury and the IRFU.
 Fresh from the historic win over France, Ireland winger and new Cadbury ambassador Tommy Bowe was on hand at the Aviva Stadium today to make the announcement.
 We are really excited about the potential for Touch rugby in Ireland, and with the support of Cadbury Boost we look forward to being able to deliver an exciting fast paced variation of the game.
 The partnership also sees Cadbury Boost become the official sponsor of Touch rugby as the IRFU look to develop the sport nationwide in 2015.

-Sony sponsors Irish Rugby Football Union Sales and marketing marketing manager at Sony Mobile Ireland Russell Keating added: “We are delighted and very proud to be a partner to the Irish Rugby team.
+Sony partners with Irish Rugby Football Union Sales and marketing marketing manager at Sony Mobile Ireland Russell Keating added: “We are delighted and very proud to be a partner to the Irish Rugby team.
 Like the team, our Xperia Z3 range demands greatness.
 Not only does it offer the ultimate in design, technology and mobile entertainment, it also offers the highest levels of endurance with a two-day battery life and highest waterproof ratings in a premium light package.”